-- Fire Alarms.
-An audible and loud sound in a campus building signals a need to immediately evacuate the structure and to move at least 50 yards from the building. - Onondaga Community College Alert or the Campus Voice Notification System (CVNS).
+- 1. FIRE ALARMS- An audible and loud sound in a campus building signals a need to immediately evacuate the structure and to move at least 50 yards from the building. - 2.
+ONONDAGA COMMUNITY COLLEGE ALERT OR THE COLLEGE VOICE NOTIFICATION SYSTEM (CVNS).
 Notification via email, text, or phone message and/or via CVNS audible voice commands will provide specific instructions for responding to the particular emergency.